 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

-Remote keyless entry with a theft alarm, air conditioning and power windows, locks and mirrors are standard on the CDX and optional on the SE.
-An in-dash CD player is standard on the CDX, and leather seats are optional.
-Neither feature is available on the SE.
+Remote keyless entry with a theft alarm, air conditioning, and power windows, locks and mirrors are standard on the CDX model and optional on the SE.
+An in-dash CD player is standard, and the CDX can be fitted with optional leather seating.
+Neither of these features is available on the SE.